ParthKalkar/classification-clustering-machine-learning/README.md

 It can be found in the file named _ML_A2_Theory.pdf_

 ## Datasets
-All the necessary datasets have been uploaded
+All the necessary datasets have been provided with necessary links in the problem statement file

 ## Run
 To run the code: